davidgundry/explicit-framing/README.md

     LowFraming,485.231
     HighFraming,482.029

-Because the duration of play (with tutorial) was controlled at 480 seconds (8 minutes), the variation that is observed here is accounted for by the time spent in the tutorial.
+Because the duration of play (with tutorial) was controlled at 480 seconds (8 minutes), the variation that is observed here is accounted for by the time spent in menus/questionnaires.
 To see the time spent while moves were being logged in the main game, see the `playDuration` variable in `data.json`.
 This `duration` is separated from the rest of the data as (in principle) a player who spent an exceptional amount of time in the questionnaires could have their data identified in combination with Prolfic's log data. (`playDuration` is contained within the play and tutorial time that is fixed to almost exactly 480 seconds, so there is no such threat.)

 This also includes participants who are excluded from the hypothesis tests due to too few inputs (or reporting bugs) as above.